About the Program

 Upon completion of the program, graduates will be eligible to apply for the Required Professional Experience for California state licensure, and the Clinical Fellowship Year that leads to the Certificate of Clinical Competence (CCC) in Speech Language Pathology for ASHA.
 Pending approval from the California Teaching Commission, graduates will also be eligible to apply for the Preliminary Speech Language Pathology Services Credential in order to serve children in public school.

 The program has been designed as a cohort model, with students completing the master’s degree in two years including two summers.
-As part of the traditional graduate program on campus, classes in the MS SLP program will typically run from September to the end of June each year.
+As part of the traditional graduate program on campus, classes in the MS SLP program will typically run from September to the end of June each year; clinical practicum may extend through July and August.
 Students enter the program as a cohort, take all classes in sequence together, and must attend full time.
 Due to the rigorous schedule of the program, students are highly discouraged from working while pursuing the degree.
 A minimum of 400 supervised clinical hours will be earned in school, community and medical settings.
 Students will also attend classes and/or practicums the first eight weeks of both summers.
 Formative and summative assessments of students' academic and clinical progress, are embedded in all academic and clinical education aspects of the program.

 When the first cohort graduates in summer of 2018, this site will provide data on students as they complete the program each year.
 Ultimately, three years of data will be displayed at one time in the following areas: Number and percentage of students completing the program within two years, student performance on the Praxis Examination, and a report on alumni that describes number and percentage of students employed within one year of completing the program as well as number and percentage of students pursuing additional education in the field within one year of graduation.